-Opening a bank account in Japan is essential so that you can sign up for cell phone service, receive direct deposits from work, among many other useful things.
+Opening a bank account in Japan is essential so that you can sign up for services, and receive direct deposits from work, among many other useful things.

-Opening a bank account in Japan is essential so that you can sign up for cell phone service, receive direct deposits from work, among many other useful things.
+Opening a bank account in Japan is essential so that you can sign up for services, and receive direct deposits from work, among many other useful things.
 However, it is probably one of the most verification-intensive processes you’ll encounter in Japan, aside from immigration-related paperwork.
 While the method and policies will vary from bank to bank, at the very least, we can hopefully help you get a clear understanding of what you’ll encounter during the process.

 First, you’ll need to decide on a bank with which to open your account.
 Here are three popular options: